-In cases that are deemed misconduct by tile instructor or administration:
+In cases that are deemed misconduct by the instructor or administration:

 - 1. The instructor or administration will provide the student with verbal notice of the misconduct and appropriate corrective action. - 2.
-If misconduct still exists after tile verbal notice, the instructor or administration will provide the student with a written notice of misconduct and appropriate corrective action. - 3.
-If the written notice of misconduct does not provide remediation. repeated occurrences of 4.
-Damage or theft of CPI property. including property of students. instructors. staff. and visitors. - 4.
-If a student is involuntarily removed from a course or program as a result of misconduct, tile student.
+If misconduct still exists after the verbal notice. the instructor or administration will provide the student with a written notice of misconduct and appropriate corrective action. - 3.
+If the written notice of misconduct does not provide remediation, and/or if there are repeated occurrences of damage and/or theft of CPI property, including property of students, instructors, staff, and visitors, students may be dismissed from the institution.